placekowo/knight-rider/README.md

 # knight-rider
-Small ATTINY85 program to do a pretty light show
+Small ATTINY85 program to do a pretty light show.
+Using Microchip Studio.